13 April – 8 July 2018.

-Nine leading contemporary designers will be displaying their work at a new exhibition this August.
-These designers all follow the rich heritage established by architect and designer Charles Robert Ashbee - placing great value on work, the joy of craftsmanship and the natural beauty of materials.
+A celebration of nine leading contemporary designers who follow the rich heritage established by architect and designer Charles Robert Ashbee – placing great value on work, the joy of craftsmanship and the natural beauty of materials.

 Samuel spent seven years training to be a furniture designer and in 1995 he set up Channels with the idea to keep the entire design-make-sell process in-house.

 His aim was to create pieces that were known for their clean, contemporary design and excellent craftsmanship.
 This continues to be his motivation, and to date Samuel’s work has been recognized with seventeen Design Guild Marks.